oxesb/freedroidRPG/doc/tools/fddnm.md

 	otool -L /opt/local/lib/libboost_system-mt.dylib

-The command should report back libboost_system library linkage to either libc++ (clang) or libstdc++ (gcc).\n The solution is to either use the same compiler for FDDNM or rebuild boost libraries with prefered compiler.\n To build FDDNM with same compiler used to build boost library, use the following during configure:\n
+The command should report back libboost_system library linkage to either libc++ (clang) or libstdc++ (gcc).\n The solution is to either use the same compiler for FDDNM or rebuild boost libraries with preferred compiler.\n To build FDDNM with same compiler used to build boost library, use the following during configure:\n

 	./configure ...
 CXX="[ g++ | clang++ ]"